liferay/liferay-docs/develop/tutorials/articles/localization/localizing-site-administration-portlets.markdown

  title is processed?
 If your portlet doesn't define a resource bundle or `javax.portlet.title`, the portal container next checks the `<portlet-info>` and inner `<portlet-title>` node in the `portlet.xml` descriptor.
-If they're missing too, the `<portlet-name>` node value is rendered as portlet title.
+If they're missing too, the `<portlet-name>` node value is rendered as the portlet title.

 ---